Technical Failure vs Absolute Failure

 I’ve found that people struggling to build mass, aren’t training close enough to failure.
 It’s uncomfortable and I get that.

-So I might tell intermediate mass desiring client to do it in the last set for each exercise after a 1-2 week lead-in period of technical failure work so they can adjust to the exercise.
+So I might tell intermediate mass desiring clients to do it in the last set for each exercise after a 1-2 week lead-in period of technical failure work so they can adjust to the exercise.

 It’s a delicate balance between too much muscle damage, a good enough stressor, recovery and not enough.